ibm-cloud-docs/hpc-ibm-spectrumlsf/deploying-lsf.md

 ## Accessing the deployed environment
 {: #access-deployed-environment}

-Regardless of whether you deployed the {{site.data.keyword.spectrum_full_notm}} environment by using the {{site.data.keyword.cloud_notm}} console UI or the CLI after you deploy:
+Regardless of whether you deployed the {{site.data.keyword.spectrum_full}} environment by using the {{site.data.keyword.cloud_notm}} console UI or the CLI after you deploy:

 * Verify that you have access to the bastion host by using an SSH key.
 * Verify that you can log in to all created IBM Spectrum LSF instances.
-* Verify that you can connect to the {{site.data.keyword.spectrum_full_notm}} environment by using the following SSH commands:
+* Verify that you can connect to the {{site.data.keyword.spectrum_full}} environment by using the following SSH commands:

 Run the command to login to the management node:
     ```ssh